huridocs/uwazi-documentation/sysadmin-docs/sync-config.md

 # Sync instances

-Uwazi allows syncing specific data from one instance to other instances.
+Uwazi allows syncing specific data from one tenant to other tenants.

-Configuration for this should be done manually on the settings collection under the "sync" property.
+Configuration for this should be done manually on the origin tenant settings collection under the "sync" property.

 Multiple syncs can be configured to different targets.